 It's all about the median.
 The median determines if you must stop or continue driving.
 If the median is painted, drivers in both directions must pull over when an emergency vehicle approaches with its lights running.

 If the road contains a solid, concrete median that separates opposite directions of traffic, then only drivers traveling in the same direction as the emergency vehicle must pull over.
 Drivers traveling in the opposite direction are not required to pull over, but should still reduce speed.

-When pulling over, pull over to the right side of the road, parallel to the curb, and make sure you are clear of any intersection.
-Stay in a complete stop until the emergency vehicle has completely passed.
+When pulling over, pull over to the right or the side of the road - parallel to the curb - and ensure you are clear of any intersection.
+Stay at a complete stop until the emergency vehicle has passed.

 The goal is for emergency responders to reach their locations as quickly as possible.